Melville J. Herskovits Library of African Studies

 Reference assistance is available in the Herskovits Library from 8:30 am - 5 pm, Monday through Friday.

-Visit the Herskovits Library foyer to see the current exhibit, Active Learning about Africa for Kids.
+Visit the Herskovits Library foyer to see the current exhibit, Noteworthy Women of the Program of African Studies.

 More Herskovits Library exhibits